cdzombak/omnifocus-bugs/2016-09-12 OmniFocus (Mac, 2.6.2 (v109.3.9)) SQL errors - URGENT; cannot save.md

 That's interesting, because before thsi spring, I can recall being asked on a few occasions to replace the database on one or another of my devices.

 Is it possible there's some recurring or persistent glitch in _my_ database in particular that's causing this to happen every couple of weeks/months?

+## Human Reply

+Hi Chris,

+It's more likely to be a specific usage pattern than a corrupted database, but I'd be happy to take a look to make sure.
+If you're syncing with our server, the easiest way to do that is for you to give me explicit permission to download a copy of your user account directory from the DAV server directly.
+A reply to this email indicating that permission is all we need there.

+Sincerely,

+## My Reply

+I am syncing with your server and I'll give you permission to do that to check for any sort of corruption.

+> It's more likely to be a specific usage pattern than a corrupted database

+Do you have any hints about usage patterns to avoid, in order to avoid things like this?

+Thanks!
+Chris